Juan Carlos Valerón: Return to Las Palmas

 On 14 July 2013, following another Deportivo relegation, Valerón returned to his first club Las Palmas after 16 years, signing a one-year contract with an option for a second.
 He continued to be an important first-team member during his tenure, achieving promotion to the top flight in 2015.

 In summer 2015, Valerón renewed his contract with the Amarillos for a further year.
 On 26 September, he first appeared with the club in the top flight, featuring 22 minutes in a 1–2 away loss to Barcelona in what was his first game in the competition in 847 days, and becoming the fifth oldest player to play there at the age of 40 years and 101 days; he climbed one position on 12 December after coming on as substitute against Real Betis, surpassing former Deportivo teammate Donato.

-On 1 March 2016, after being featured in a 4–0 home win against Getafe CF, Valerón appeared in his 400th game in the Spanish top tier.
+On 1 March 2016, after being featured in a 4–0 home win against Getafe, Valerón appeared in his 400th game in the Spanish top tier.
 On 7 May, he announced his retirement.

-International
+International career

 A Spain international since 18 November 1998 in a 2–2 friendly draw with Italy in Salerno, Valerón appeared with the national side at UEFA Euro 2000, the 2002 FIFA World Cup (where he scored in a 3–1 win against Slovenia) and Euro 2004, netting immediately after coming from the bench in a 1–0 victory over Russia in the latter competition.

 He made his last appearance for his country on 26 March 2005, a 3–0 defeat of China.
 In late July 2019, he was hired by the Canarian Football Federation to be responsible for the several teams in the region that took part in the corresponding competitions.

 Coaching career

 Shortly after retiring, Valerón began working as a manager after completing the UEFA B course.
 He was appointed youth coach at Las Palmas and, ahead of the 2017–18 season, was named assistant to Manolo Márquez in the first team; the latter left his position three months later, however, and the former returned to the academy.

-On 24 January 2018, Valerón agreed to join Juan Manuel Rodríguez's staff at UD Las Palmas Atlético, the reserve team.
-He resigned from his post in June due to personal reasons, but the following January resumed his work with the youth sides.
+On 24 January 2018, Valerón agreed to join Juan Manuel Rodríguez's staff at Las Palmas B, the reserve team.
+He resigned from his post in June for personal reasons, but the following January resumed his work with the youth sides.

-Valerón returned to his former club Deportivo in June 2020, being appointed manager of the reserves in Tercera División.
+Valerón returned to his former club Deportivo in June 2020, being appointed manager of the reserves in the Tercera División.